soosyze/queryflatfile/README.md

 ## Extensions

+- `txt` for recording data with PHP serialize,
-- `json` for saving data in JSON format,
+- `json` for recording data in JSON format,
+- `msgpack` for recording data in binary.
 - `msgpack` for recording data in binary.

 ## Memory required